 About Abbott Furnace Company

 Abbott Furnace Company is an industrial furnace manufacturer with more than 35 years of experience designing and producing some of the industry’s most reliable and high performing industrial continuous belt furnaces.
-Abbott manufactures a variety of industrial furnaces for both the domestic and international market including powdered metal, annealing, brazing, thick film processing, glass to metal seal, and fuel cells.
+Abbott manufactures a variety of industrial furnaces for both the domestic and international market including powder metal, annealing, brazing, thick film processing, glass to metal seal, and fuel cells.

 Abbott is a leading producer of industrial sintering furnaces, annealing furnaces, tempering furnaces, brazing furnaces, heat treat furnaces, steam treat furnaces, industrial ovens, CAB furnaces, High-Temperature Furnaces and other specialty furnace products.
 Abbott Furnace is a privately owned company located in St. Marys, Pennsylvania.
 Our furnaces are proudly manufactured in the USA.

-Abbott sintering furnaces provide unprecedented value to applications that require sintering furnace technology for powdered metal.
+Abbott sintering furnaces provide unprecedented value to applications that require sintering furnace technology for powder metal.
 Quality, efficiency and dependability are just a few of the foremost attributes that have enabled Abbott Furnace to become the premier supplier of sintering furnaces.

 We design each sintering furnace around your product’s particular time, temperature and atmosphere requirements, rather than offering standard sintering furnace models and expecting you to modify your process to fit them.